tmey2016/ooxml-templater/README.md

 #### `parseTemplate(templatePath)`

 Extract all placeholders from a template.
+The parsed template data is automatically cached for efficient reuse in `substituteTemplate()`.

 **Parameters:**
 - `templatePath` (string): Path or URL to the template file